hneemann/Digital/README.md

 This are the features of Digital:

 - Measurement graph to visualize signal states.
-- Sinble gate mode to analyse oscillations.
+- Single gate mode to analyse oscillations.
 - Analysis and synthesis of combinational ans sequential circuits.
 - Many examples: From a transmision gate D-flipflop to a complete (simple) MIPS-like processor.
 - Fast-run mode to a perform a simulation without updating the HMI.